The most famous Tape-Echo Unit in Britain, and possibly in the

 recorders for the Italian singer Marino Marini.
 Following its introduction, the

-Shadows.
+Shadows (although the Copicat was not the model actually used by the Shads).
 It also served a secondary purpose after being adopted for providing

 echo on vocals - the two volume controls acted as a rudimentary microphone